|Source||Mitragyna speciosa, native to Southeast Asia||Picralima nitida, native to tropical Africa|

 Possible Side Effects: Akuamma vs. Kratom

-Akuamma and kratom are all-natural, as long as they’re unadulterated.
+Akuamma and kratom are all-natural as long as they’re unadulterated.
 Kratom is probably a little safer to use, only because more research and anecdotal evidence surround it.
-Here’s a close look at the possible short and long-term side effects possible with each.
+Here’s a close look at the short- and long-term side effects possible with each.

 Short-Term Side Effects of Akuamma